 - Tying your personal assets to your business assets from a liability perspective can be harmful to you.

-On a homeowner’s or dwelling liability policy, you will also likely be subject to a canine bite exclusion of the top 12-14 vicious dog breeds, or a full exclusion.
+On a homeowner’s or dwelling liability policy, you will also likely be subject to a canine bite exclusion of the top 12-14 vicious dog breeds, or a full exclusion of coverage for dog bites.
 A commercial liability policy will often include this coverage with no breed exclusions.
 Even if you have a clause in your lease against pets or specific breeds, unfortunately tenants don’t always follow through.
 Unless you are dropping in on a regular basis to confirm there is no pit bull on the premises, for instance, you could unknowingly be at risk.

-On a commercial liability policy form, most limits of coverage start at $1,000,000 per occurrence with a $2,000,000 annual aggregate.
+On a commercial liability policy form, most limits of coverage start at $1,000,000 per occurrence with a $2,000,000 annual aggregate for each location individually.
 This already puts you at a greater included coverage limit than the typical $300,000 – $500,000 on a homeowner’s or dwelling policy.
 This is often sufficient to cover your business assets (and isolate your personal assets) in case of a lawsuit by a tenant.
+And many carriers can provide higher limits in the underlying policy, which may further reduce the need for an umbrella.
 But for those with a larger portfolio of properties, or who will sleep better at night knowing they have additional coverage limits, you may invest in a commercial umbrella policy.
-We always recommend you have as much liability coverage as you can afford, but talk to your agent about what makes sense for your business.
+There is no right or wrong answer when determining how much liability coverage is enough, talk to your agent about what makes sense for your business.

 Excess vs Umbrella

 Just remember, the umbrella policy “follows” the underlying liability policy.
-Match personal to personal and commercial to commercial.
+Match a personal lines liability policy to personal lines umbrella policy and commercial to commercial.
 And typically, anything excluded within your underlying policy is also excluded from your umbrella.

 So here’s how this often times works in practice if you have a commercial liability policy with a $1 million per occurrence limit, and a commercial umbrella policy with a $3 million limit.
 A fire ignites at one of your duplexes, resulting in the death of a tenant.
 The family sues you for negligence and the judge awards them a $2.5 million judgement.
 Your underlying commercial liability policy pays out the first $1 million, then your umbrella policy covers the remaining $1.5 million, and your included coverage extends to legal defense fees.
-If you did not have the umbrella policy, your business assets would be responsible for the additional $1.5 million, but your personal assets (personal home, retirement account, savings, etc.) would still be protected.
+If you did not have the umbrella policy, your business assets would be responsible for the additional $1.5 million, but your personal assets (personal home, retirement account, savings, etc.) could be insulated from the lawsuit.

 As your investment business grows, it is important that you work with an insurance agent who knows the ins and outs of your needs as an investor.
 Don’t put your personal or business assets at risk because you got some well-intentioned, but detrimental advice.
 Commercial policies may cost a bit more up front, but they provide you coverage that is more appropriate for your business.